-As Tulum has become extremely popular with travellers, a huge community has developed.
+As Tulum has become extremely popular with travelers, and thus a huge community keeps on growing.
 Breaking down into more specific networks, there’s a group for everyone.
 For example: crypto-currency addicts; yogies; spiritual wanderers; art collectors; fashionistas and eco-entrepreneurs.
 Most of all, it’s the perfect playground for Digital Nomads.

 Where is the best place to work from?